73939133/extract_audio/README.md

 Then all you need to type is "./extract_audio http://...url... | mpg321 -" to play.
 The other way would be to type "python ./extract_audio http://...url... | mpg321 -", if you prefer... or if your script file isn't executable.

-The script is supposed to run uner later versions of Python 2.
+The script is supposed to run under later versions of Python 2.
 It's been developed on a Raspberry Pi running Raspbian Wheezy with Python version 2.7.3.
 As is, it won't work with Python 3, albeit only minor modifications will be required for that to change.
+The reason for using the Raspberry Pi as the development platform is

 Constraints:
 This is just an exercise and I have chosen to not support files larger than 4 GiB, mostly because of the bandwidth needed to retrieve files for testing.